 Normally, State Law governs the tort of Libel, although there are some Federal Law which is related to defamatory actions.
 The common law of Libel allows damages to be recovered without actual proof of harm.
 This is generally followed by the State courts, with a few exceptions.
 Traditional laws state that harm to the image is presumed from the publication itself.
 However, the First Amendment that secured individuals’ right to freedom of expression, also limits the control of State courts to award punishment in libel lawsuits.
 A balancing test is done to address competing interests, the right of free speech, versus the right to not be defamed or put in a false light.

 Popular Libel Lawsuits

 - New York Times Co. v.
 Sullivan (1964)

 This case was decided in the Supreme Court of Alabama on March 9, 1964.
 The court ruled that proof of actual harm is necessary to award damages in a libel lawsuit involving matters of public concern or public figures.
 As reasoned by the court, speech involving issues of public concern lies at the core of the protections that were guaranteed by the First Amendment.
 The interest of the state in defamation related damage compensations is outweighed by the protections of the First Amendment.

 - Gertz v.
 Robert Welch, Inc. (1974)

-This lawsuit was decided on the June 25, 1974 by the United States Court of Appeals for the Seventh Circuit.
-The 1964 standard of ruling was not extended to cover this case.
-In this lawsuit, a legitimate and strong interest of the state to provide compensatory damages to defamed individuals was recognized by the court.
-The court also cautioned that the extent of damages should be no more than the extent of actual injury.
+This lawsuit was decided on June 25, 1974, by the United States Court of Appeals for the Seventh Circuit.
+The 1964 standard of the ruling was not extended to cover this case.
+In this lawsuit, the legitimate and strong interest of the state to provide compensatory damages to defamed individuals was recognized by the court.
+The court also cautioned that the extent of damages should be no more than the extent of the actual injury.
 The court reasoned that recovery of punitive or presumed damages is non-permissible if there is no proof of malice.